henriiqueaze/StudentProgress/README.md

 ---

 ## ✨ Features
-- 📌 Register and update student records
+- 📌 Full CRUD operations for student records in the database
+- 🎯 Filter students by academic status
 - 🧮 Automatically calculate grade averages
-- 🌐 RESTful API design for easy integration
 - 🔗 HATEOAS support for enhanced API navigation
 - 🛠️ Database version control with Flyway